Sardhendu/DeepFaceRecognition/README.md

    * *Cross validation*: 10 Fold cross validation is performed for parameter tuning.
 The model is re-trained, weights are updated using best parameter setting.

    * *Classification*: A 128 dimension embedding(feature) is obtained per image using Face Net architecture.
-A linear SVC (Support Vector Machine) is use to classify a face.
+A linear SVC (Support Vector Machine) is used to classify a face.

    * *Test*: During test time we first detect and extract all the faces using haar cascade.
 We then obtained 128 dimension embedding using the updated weight and then classify a face using SVM stored model.